-\textbf{Ineffectiveness of Message Aggregation} Message aggregation techniques are widely adopted across domains to capture complex relational information \cite{social_recommentation, he2020lightgcn, molecular}, but in functional brain networks, our results show that these operations degrade rather than improve prediction accuracy.
-GDL-based brain connectome analysis models typically use the connection profile as the node features, which has become a standard practice \cite{braingb, fbnetgen, bnt, ibgnn, braingnn, neurograph, gated, community_bnt, hypergraph}.
-Specifically, the connection profile, representing a row of the functional brain connectome matrix, inherently captures the global relationships between a given node and all other nodes in the network.
-Since these node features already contain the full spectrum of inter-node connections, the aggregation employed in GDL models \cite{mpnn}, which pools information from neighboring nodes, introduces redundancy and even destroy originally obvious features.
-This is related to over-smoothing, a phenomenon where repeated aggregation causes node features to become indistinguishable from one another \cite{smoothing}, ultimately diluting the discriminative power of the original features.
-Moreover, connection profiles are derived from BOLD time series correlations, reflecting strong linear relationships between ROIs, which also leads to redundancy.
-Consequently, complex models are more prone to over-smoothing during aggregation, making it difficult to extract meaningful high-order features.
-In contrast, simpler models like logistic regression better utilize these linear relationships and avoid the potential noise from aggregation.
+Although message aggregation techniques are widely adopted across domains to capture complex relational information \cite{social_recommentation, he2020lightgcn, molecular}, in functional brain networks, our results show that these operations degrade rather than improve prediction accuracy.
+GDL-based brain connectome analysis models typically use the connection profile as the node feature, which represents one row of the functional connectivity matrix and inherently encodes the correlations between a given region of interest (ROI) and all others \cite{braingb, fbnetgen, bnt, ibgnn, braingnn, neurograph, gated, community_bnt, hypergraph}. \modify{While standard in the field, this design implies that each node feature already captures global network information and shows considerable redundancy and inter-node correlation even before any aggregation.}

-Additionally, the nature of functional connectivity plays an important role.
-Connections in functional brain networks are typically based on statistical correlations rather than true causal or direct neuronal interactions \cite{complex_measures, edge_centric, ml_functional_corr}.
-Aggregation in GDL assumes valid information pathways between connected nodes \cite{gnn_survey, graph_noise1}, which may not hold in functional brain networks.
-Consequently, the model tends to integrate statistically correlated but causally or structurally irrelevant noise into the updates of node features, which diminishes predictive performance.